TheSeaCook/tape2esxdos/README.md

 M RAMTOP no good (45055)
 ```

-It means you need to move `RAMTOP` at least to the address suggsted by
+It means you need to move `RAMTOP` at least to the address suggested by
 the `t2esx`, e.g. `CLEAR 45055`.
 Tape version sets `RAMTOP` in the BASIC
 loader.
 Dot command tries to allocate required buffer automatically, but
 sometimes it is not possible and manual RAMTOP adjustment (`CLEAR